ppfeufer/aa-intel-tool/README.md

 ## Installation<a name="installation"></a>

+> **Note**
+>
-**Important**: Please make sure you meet all preconditions before you proceed:
+> Please make sure you meet all preconditions before you proceed:
+>

-- AA Intel Tool is a plugin for [Alliance Auth].
-If you don't have Alliance Auth running already, please install it first before proceeding. (see the official [Alliance Auth installation guide] for details)
+> - AA Intel Tool is a plugin for [Alliance Auth].
+If you don't have Alliance Auth running
+>   already, please install it first before proceeding. (see the official
+>   [Alliance Auth installation guide] for details)
-- AA Intel Tool needs at least **Alliance Auth v3.6.1**.
-Please make sure to meet this condition _before_ installing this app, otherwise an update to Alliance Auth will be pulled in unsupervised.
+> - AA Intel Tool needs at least **Alliance Auth v3.6.1**.
+Please make sure to meet this
+>   condition _before_ installing this app, otherwise an update to Alliance Auth will
+>   be pulled in unsupervised.
-- AA Intel Tool needs [Eve Universe] to function.
-Please make sure it is installed, before continuing.
+> - AA Intel Tool needs [Eve Universe] to function.
+Please make sure it is installed,
+>   before continuing.

 ### Step 1: Install the Package<a name="step-1-install-the-package"></a>